 First install required packages:

-sudo apt-get update sudo apt-get install tcpdump iw python-dev python-pip
+sudo apt-get update sudo apt-get install -y tcpdump iw python3-dev python3-pip libjpeg8-dev zlib1g-dev libffi-dev python3-numpy sudo pip3 install --upgrade pip

 Install rpi-security, reload systemd configuration and enable the service:

-sudo pip install https://github.com/FutureSharks/rpi-security/zipball/master sudo systemctl daemon-reload sudo systemctl enable rpi-security.service
+sudo pip3 install https://github.com/FutureSharks/rpi-security/archive/master.zip sudo systemctl daemon-reload sudo systemctl enable rpi-security.service

-Add your MAC address or addresses and Telegram bot API key to
+Add your MAC address or addresses, Telegram bot API key and any other changes to

 Ensure you have enabled the camera module using

 sudo systemctl start rpi-security.service

 You need to send at least one message to the Telegram bot otherwise it won't be able to send you messages.
 This is so the service can save the telegram chat_id.
 So just send the